zio/zio/docs/datatypes/contextual/index.md

   }
 ```

-ZIO provide this facility through the following concept and data types:
+ZIO provides this facility through the following concepts and data types:
 1. [ZIO Environment](#1-zio-environment) — The `R` type parameter of `ZIO[R, E, A]` data type.
 2. [ZEnvironment](zenvironment.md) — Built-in type-level map for maintaining the environment of a `ZIO` data type.
 3. [ZLayer](zlayer.md) — Describes how to build one or more services in our application.

-Next, we will discuss _ZIO Environment_ and _ZLayer_ and finally how to write ZIO services using _Service Pattern_.
+Next, we will discuss _ZIO Environment_ and _ZLayer_ and finally how to write ZIO services using the _Service Pattern_.

 ## 1. ZIO Environment

-The `ZIO[-R, +E, +A]` data type describes an effect that requires an input type of `R`, as an environment, may fail with an error of type `E` or succeed and produces a value of type `A`.
+The `ZIO[-R, +E, +A]` data type describes an effect that requires an input of type `R`, as an environment, may fail with an error of type `E`, or succeed with a value of type `A`.

 The input type is also known as _environment type_.
 This type-parameter indicates that to run an effect we need one or some services as an environment of that effect.
 In other word, `R` represents the _requirement_ for the effect to run, meaning we need to fulfill the requirement in order to make the effect _runnable_.